SmashedFrenzy16/SmashedFrenzy16/README.md

 ### Latest News from SmashedFrenzy16 and NetFruit Technologies

-Breaking News: NetFruit Technologies has launched and is now NetFruit Technologies Ltd!

 Note: I am starting Godot Game Engine projects and developing games in general.

 Another Note: I will start uploading scripts in the near future related to IoT and other cool things relating to all kinds of projects!
 So stay tuned and follow me for any updates!